netwerk-digitaal-erfgoed/dataset-knowledge-graph/README.md

     void:triples 9402.
 ```

-Use a list of fixed URI prefixes to match against, from the Network of Terms and in addition a custom list in the
+Uses a list of fixed URI prefixes to match against, from the Network of Terms and in addition a custom list in the
 pipeline itself.

 ### Vocabularies